Are you thinking of travelling solo one day?

 6. Wear simple attire.

-For the safest and most uncomplicated solo travel experience, I suggest that you don’t wear expensive jewellery or carry pricey cameras and devices on you.
+For the safest and most uncomplicated solo bucket list travel experience, I suggest that you don’t wear expensive jewellery or carry pricey cameras and devices on you.
 Try to be discreet about your belongings, so you don’t draw attention to yourself.

 The first thing you do in any city, especially when travelling solo is to go to the nearest local grocery store and buy something – anything.
 The point here isn’t what you bought, but it’s the shopping bag.
 Carrying around a shopping bag from a local store helps you blend in with the other residents.